 Fans of “The Hobbit” and “The Lord of the Rings” might be pleased to know that J. R. R. Tolkien named Bilbo and Frodo’s underground house Bag End as a derivative of cul-de-sac — and a cheeky reference to the British adopting French phrases.

 What some may view as a cul-de-sac’s biggest advantages can turn out to be the biggest drawbacks for others.
 Here are some things to know about life in this unique kind of neighborhood.

 There’s limited road traffic.

 There are only three reasons to drive down a cul-de-sac: 1) You live there.
 2) You are visiting someone who lives there.
 3) You are lost.
 In short, there’s not much traffic on a cul-de-sac, which is one of the major reasons people like living on one.
-This can also lead to a feeling of safety and security in that any unusual activity on a cul-de-sac would likely raise a red flag quickly.
+This can also lead to a feeling of safety and security, in that any unusual activity on a cul-de-sac would likely raise a red flag quickly.

 It’s safe for children.

-Another bonus of living on a less-traversed street is that it makes them safe for families with children.
+Another bonus of living on a less-traversed street is that it makes it safe for families with children.
 Street hockey, basketball, and kickball, or just about any other game neighborhood kids play in the street can be virtually uninterrupted by road traffic.

 The drawback: Not everyone loves it when their street turns into a playground.
 Sometimes children are left unattended, causing skirmishes among the children — and then among the parents.

 Unlike on more linear blocks where you might only get to know your immediate neighbors, everyone is your immediate neighbor on a cul-de-sac.
 If you’re feeling neighborly, you might like the communal feel inherent to a cul-de-sac.

 One homeowner I spoke to misses her old house, which was on a cul-de-sac.
 “Honestly, I can’t think of any cons to living on a cul-de-sac unless you really hate your neighbors,” she says.